 Omega-3 supplementation is recommended for women with PCOS because it can reduce excessive testosterone levels and lower inflammation which is another key component of PCOS.

-So, fish oil supplements may help with several of the most annoying symptoms of PCOS, including hirsutism (unwanted hair growth) and inflammation.
+Fish oil supplements, eating more fatty fish, or omega-3 supplements may help with several of the most annoying symptoms of PCOS, including hirsutism (unwanted hair growth) and inflammation.
+Once inflammation is under control, natural and easy weight loss should occur.

 4. Chromium Picolinate